dmlc/xgboost/doc/tutorials/saving_model.rst

 Introduction to Model IO
 ########################

-In XGBoost 1.0.0, we introduced experimental support of using `JSON
+In XGBoost 1.0.0, we introduced support of using `JSON
 <https://www.json.org/json-en.html>`_ for saving/loading XGBoost models and related
 hyper-parameters for training, aiming to replace the old binary internal format with an open format that can be easily reused.
-The support for binary format will be continued in the future until JSON format is no-longer experimental and has satisfying performance.
+Later in XGBoost 1.6.0, additional support for `Universal Binary JSON <https://ubjson.org/>`__ is added as an optimization for more efficient model IO.
+They have the same document structure with different representations, and we will refer them collectively as the JSON format.
 This tutorial aims to share some basic insights into the JSON serialisation method used in XGBoost.
-Without explicitly mentioned, the following sections assume you are using the JSON format, which can be enabled by providing the file name with ``.json`` as file extension when saving/loading model: ``booster.save_model('model.json')``.
+Without explicitly mentioned, the following sections assume you are using the one of the 2 outputs formats, which can be enabled by providing the file name with ``.json`` (or ``.ubj`` for binary JSON) as file extension when saving/loading model: ``booster.save_model('model.json')``.
 More details below.

 Before we get started, XGBoost is a gradient boosting library with focus on tree model, which means inside XGBoost, there are 2 distinct parts: